DSGT-DLP/Deep-Learning-Playground/README.md

 ## Clone the Repository

 `git clone https://github.com/DSGT-DLP/Deep-Learning-Playground.git` in the directory of your choice.
+If this installation is for the beginner project, do `git clone https://github.com/DSGT-DLP/dlp-practice.git`.

 This can also be achieved through GitKraken.

 ## Frontend and Backend Package Installation